Metaverse for Remote Collaboration

 A solid infrastructure is of significant importance to any metaverse solution that is fully loaded with 3D objects, visual parts, avatar movements, and lots of users leveraging a platform simultaneously.

 The continuous improvements in infrastructure have shortened the delivery process from 4 hours to 1,5 hours for the initial deployment and 25 minutes for each concurrent deployment.
 Now we can make around 10 builds per day with new functionality delivered in real-time.
-Besides that, the failover strategy has resulted in stable work of the product under heavy loads.
+Besides that, the failover strategy has resulted in stable work of the solution under heavy loads.

 Metaverse for Remote Collaboration Today